Teams and organizations of the Marvel Cinematic Universe: Damage Control

 The United States Department of Damage Control (DODC), often referred to as simply Damage Control, is a United States government agency, formerly a subunit of S.H.I.E.L.D..

 In 2012, it is set up with the aid of Stark Industries in order to clean up after the Battle of New York.
 This drives Adrian Toomes' company out of business and leading the latter into his criminal life as the Vulture.

-In 2016, DODC agents arrive to clean up a destroyed bank and deli-grocery store.
+In 2017, DODC agents arrive to clean up a destroyed bank and deli-grocery store.

 In 2024, DODC agents, led by P. Cleary, arrive at Peter Parker's apartment.
 They bring him, his aunt May, and friends, Ned Leeds and Michelle Jones, to the NYPD precinct for interrogation after his identity as Spider-Man was made public and he was framed for the murder of Mysterio.
-Later, DODC agents arrive at Happy Hogan's condominium and witness the fight going on between Parker and multiversal displaced people, before opening fire on Parker when he is in view.
+Later, Cleary meets with Happy Hogan and Matt Murdock to discuss the missing Stark technology.
+DODC agents are then called in by The Daily Bugle to Hogan's condominium and witness the fight going on between Parker and multiversal displaced people, before opening fire on Parker when he is in view.

-In 2025, DODC agents Cleary and Sadie Deever launch an investigation into Jersey City resident and emerging superhero Kamala Khan, after she is suspected to have caused significant damages and injuries during the local AvengerCon exhibit.
+In 2025, after forgotten Parker's existence under Stephen Strange's spell, DODC agents Cleary and Sadie Deever launch an investigation into Jersey City resident and emerging superhero Kamala Khan, after she is suspected to have caused significant damages and injuries during the local AvengerCon exhibit.
 Their methods for tracking her draw significant controversy among the public, particularly garnering ire from the city's Muslim-American community upon their attempt to (in Cleary's case, reluctantly) raid a mosque related to Khan's associates.
 Eventually, Cleary orders Deever to forfeit the operation as a result of the public backlash, with Deever opting to proceed with capturing Khan, Kamran, and their friends at Coles Academic High School.
 Deever's raid subsequently draws the attention of Jersey City locals, allowing them to intervene and stop Damage Control from capturing Khan, who eventually flees the scene after consoling Kamran.
 The ensuing events cause Deever to be fired from her position by Cleary for her inability to comply with orders and for putting children at risk.

 That same year, DODC agents arrive at an annual Awards Gala in Los Angeles, California to apprehend Jennifer Walters and put her in their supermax prison.

 It appeared in the films Spider-Man: Homecoming and Spider-Man: No Way Home; as well as the Disney+ series Ms. Marvel and She-Hulk: Attorney at Law.